Faycalraghibi/Faycalraghibi/README.md

 🎓 **Master’s in Data Science and Responsible AI** (IMT Nord Europe, Lille, France, 2025–2027)
 💡 Passionate about **Artificial Intelligence**, **Cloud Computing**, and **Software Engineering**

----

-## 🚀 About Me
-I’m an AI and Cloud enthusiast with hands-on experience in software engineering, deep learning, and applied research.
-I enjoy building scalable AI systems and exploring the intersection between machine learning, cloud infrastructure, and automation.

-- 🔬 **Current Research**: AI-powered assistants with the Wayflow Python framework at Oracle
-- ⚙️ **Recent Internship**: Arrow Electronics – API testing and network infrastructure optimization
-- 📘 **Specialties**: LLM fine-tuning, anomaly detection, and generative AI applications
-- 💭 Motto: *"Build systems that learn, adapt, and empower humans."*

----

 ## 🧩 Skills